Skip to main content

 Plants are positioned.

-Slowly, what once existed only in conversation begins to emerge in the real world.
+Slowly, what once existed only in conversation and contemplation begins to emerge in the real world.

-It is easy to assume that great gardens are created by designers alone.
+It can be easy to assume that great gardens are created by designers alone.

 But that is rarely the case.

-The most successful gardens begin with the client.
+The most beautiful and pleasurable gardens actually begin with you, the client.

-It is to interpret the story the client has already begun telling, and give it form.
+It is to interpret the story you have been nurturing and telling yourself for some time, and give it form.

-To organise scattered ideas into a cohesive vision.
+To organise all your scattered ideas into one cohesive vision.

-And to ensure that when the garden is complete, the client looks at it and says:
+And to ensure that when the garden is complete, you will happily look at it and say:

 “Yes.
 That’s exactly what we imagined.”

-Thank you for reading this, and I hope it has been of help; that's what we are here to do.
+Thank you for reading this.
+We hope it has been of help; that's what we are here to do.

 Andrew Whyte